tc39/proposal-built-in-modules/README.md

 The biggest downside utilizing this format is standard library modules looking the same as user defined modules which might cause confusion, for example where modules come from in a Node.js/NPM context.
-The two modules behave different and the same assumptions can't be applied to both.
+The two modules behave differently and the same assumptions can't be applied to both.

 > Reference: [tc39/proposal-javascript-standard-library#16-comment-]()